This article explains LTE CAT-M1 in relation to its competing technologies and examines some of the pros and cons of each.

 The blessing and curse of unlicensed bands is that they are free for everyone to use.

 The blessing and curse of unlicensed bands is that they are free for everyone to use.
-This may jeopardize quality of service in years to come as neither Sigfox nor LoRa have any influence should the behaviour of other users of these frequencies become harmful or disruptive to their customers.
+This may jeopardize quality of service in years to come as neither Sigfox nor LoRa have any influence should the behavior of other users of these frequencies become harmful or disruptive to their customers.

 The use cases are different for different regions and some rules in some countries are not kind to LPWA networks.
 For more information on this please see article by David Castells-Rufas, Adria Galin-Pons and Jordi Carrabina